Medically reviewed on January 19, 2018.

 - A worsening of the reaction as the skin warms

-- Swelling of hands when holding cold objects
+- Swelling of hands while holding cold objects

-- Swelling of lips and throat when consuming cold food or drink
+- Swelling of lips from consuming cold food or drink

 Severe reactions may include:

 - A whole-body response (anaphylaxis), which can cause fainting, a racing heart, swelling of limbs or torso, and shock